atomvm/atomvm_adc/markdown/adc.md

-# Programmer's Guide
+# ADC

-The `atomvm_adc` library can be used to take voltage readings from any of the 8 GPIO pins used for reading voltage signals on an ESP32 on the IDF SDK ADC1 interface, specifically for pins 32-39.
+The AtomVM ADC library can be used to take voltage readings from any of the 8 GPIO pins used for reading voltage signals on an ESP32 on the IDF SDK ADC1 interface, specifically for pins 32-39.

+The AtomVM ADC library is only supported on the ESP32 platform.

+## Build Instructions

+The AtomVM ADC library is implemented as an AtomVM component, which includes some native C code that must be linked into the ESP32 AtomVM image.
+In order to build and deploy this client code, you must build an AtomVM binary image with this component compiled and linked into the image.

+For general instructions about how to build AtomVM and include third-party components into an AtomVM image, see the [AtomVM Build Instructions](https://doc.atomvm.net/build-instructions.html).

+Once the AtomVM image including this component has been built, you can flash the image to your ESP32 device.
+For instructions about how to flash AtomVM images to your ESP32 device, see the AtomVM [Getting Started Guide](https://doc.atomvm.net/getting-started-guide.html).

+Once the AtomVM image including this component has been flashed to your ESP32 device, you can then include this project into your [`rebar3`](https://www.rebar3.org) project using the [`atomvm_rebar3_plugin`](https://github.com/atomvm/atomvm_rebar3_plugin), which provides targets for building AtomVM packbeam files and flashing them to your device.

+## Programmer's Guide

 The Espressif IDF SDK and ESP32 device provides two ADC interfaces, ADC1 and ADC2.
 ADC1 supports GPIO pins 32-39 for taking voltage readings, while ADC2 supports GPIO pins 0, 2, 4, 12-15, and 25-27, but with some limitations.
 Currently, the `atomvm_adc` library provides integration with the ADC1 interface only; there is no support for reading voltage signals on the IDF SDK ADC2 interface, but that may be added in the future, if the need arises.